entropic-dev/boltzmann/docs/content/reference/03-middleware.md

   a cookie.
 - `expirySeconds`: The number of seconds until the cookie expires.
 Defaults to one year.
 - `cookieOptions`: An object containing options passed to the [`cookie`] package when serializing a session id.

-You can import session middleware with `require('./boltzmann').middleware.session`.
-The session middleware provides [HTTP session support] using sealed http-only [cookies].
-You can read more about Boltzmann's session support in the ["storage" chapter].

 **Example Configurations:**